How to Make an Adorable Chicken Cake-Video

 - Remove it from the freezer.

 - Support the cake with either cake dowels or bubble tea straws.
-My hard fast rule it support any cake that is over 4″ tall to prevent it from falling.
+My hard-fast rule supports any cake that is over 4″ tall to prevent it from falling.

 - Trim the supports and push them down into the cake and cover the cake with the frosting.